Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Sea Lions at Pier 39

-The sea lions moved to the Pier 39 Marina after the earthquake in 1989.
+The sea lions moved to the Pier 39 Marina after the 1989 earthquake.
 They came in droves and forced all boats out.
 They’re so cute and lazy

 You can view Alcatraz Island from Pier 39, visit an Alcatraz bookstore, and even buy tickets to board cruises to Alcatraz.
-If you’re interested in the tour, buy tickets early because they sold out every day that I was there.
+If you’re interested in the tour, buy tickets early, because they sell out every day I was there.

 I was impressed by the stunning view of the Golden Gate Bridge from Bubba Gump Shrimp Company at Pier 39.
 However, the food is pedestrian.
 Our little kids enjoy the food, as well.